pingcap/docs-cn/ticdc/ticdc-overview.md

 - The [DDL operation `CREATE SEQUENCE`](/sql-statements/sql-statement-create-sequence.md) and the [SEQUENCE function](/sql-statements/sql-statement-create-sequence.md#sequence-function) in TiDB v4.0.
 When the upstream TiDB uses `SEQUENCE`, TiCDC ignores `SEQUENCE` DDL operations/functions performed upstream.
 However, DML operations using `SEQUENCE` functions can be correctly replicated.
 - The [TiKV Hibernate Region](https://github.com/tikv/tikv/blob/master/docs/reference/configuration/raftstore-config.md#hibernate-region).
 TiCDC prevents the Region from entering the hibernated state.
 - The scheduling of existing replication tables to new TiCDC nodes, after the capacity of the TiCDC cluster is scaled out.
-- The replication of Black and white table lists.

 ## Manage TiCDC Cluster and Replication Tasks